medyan-dev/MEDYANSimRunner.jl/README.md

 This function should not mutate `state`

 #### `loop(step::Int, state; kwargs...) -> state`
-Return the state that gets passed to `save_snapshot`
+Return the state that gets passed to `save`

 ### Main loop pseudo code